ursgal/ursgal/CONTRIBUTE.rst

 you some things to think about:

   | Re-think naming of variables at least twice
-  | Re-check deleting of own debug code before Pull-requests
+  | Re-check deleting of own debug code before sending Pull requests
-  | Re-check own files which create by nosetests and add it into '.gitignore' before Pull-requests
+  | Re-check own files created by nosetests and add it into '.gitignore' before sending Pull requests